-Also known as "extreme waves" or "freak waves", rogue waves are large waves that pose serious risks to ships and oil platforms.
+Also known as “extreme waves” or “freak waves”, rogue waves are large waves that can pose serious risks to ships, oil platforms, lighthouses and cruise ships.
+While they may be rare, they are very real.

 What is the Definition of a Rogue Wave?